lexslo/portfolio-v2/README.md

-# Lex Slovik - Portfolio Project
+# Lex Meadows - Portfolio Project

 ## Objective
 Create a deployed portfolio of work samples for a potential employer to review and assess whether I am a good candidate for an open position.